Following Sunday's round pound coin deadline, which stores are still accepting it as legal tender? We've done the research so you don't have to.

 Although the immediate response is to save more, change jobs or win the lottery, it’s not always possible (sadly) and not the whole story.
 Depending on your circumstances, there are a number of other options that could be suitable to your situation;

-If you are currently renting, some of the biggest savings you can make are usually make are on rental payments.
+If you are currently renting, some of the biggest savings you can make usually are on rental payments.
 If it’s possible to return home, or find cheaper accommodation, you can increase monthly saving amounts towards your deposit this way.
 Cutting back and budgeting wisely is not exciting advice, but it does work!

 Bank of Mum and Dad